 While I somewhat agree with this, I think it’s a good idea for new musicians to start with an easy instrument to play and then progress to more difficult ones.

 If wondering what is the easiest instrument to learn and play stick around.
-I’ve listed and ranked 17 musical instruments that I believe are the easiest to learn to play.
-Of course, you’re more than welcome to share with me your views at the end of this article.
+I’ve listed and ranked 17 musical instruments that you’ll likely want to learn more about.
+Of course, you’re more than welcome to share with me your opinion at the end of this article.

 Table of Contents